Missouri man accused of killing his girlfriend, her 2 children and her mother

 In the master bedroom of the home where the shooting occurred, officers found a 39-year-old woman — identified as Kate Kasten — still alive but in critical condition, Lohmar said.
 In a downstairs bedroom they found the bodies of a 61-year-old woman, an 8-year-old girl and a 10-year-old boy, he said.

-The 39-year-old woman later died, he said.
+The 39-year-old woman later died at a hospital, according to a probable cause statement from the St. Charles Police Department..
 The other victims were identified as Kasten's two children Zoe, 8, and Jonathan, 10, and her mother, Jane Moeckel, 61.

 Emery allegedly shot and killed the four at the home they all lived in together just before midnight on Friday before fleeing in his pickup truck and shooting at police officers responding to the scene, Lohmar said.